 The following lists a number of corrections to the current published version.
+Table 2.1: Ferromagnetic M is parallel to external H and B0 M is actually anti-parallel to the internal H, the “demagnetising field”.
 Figure 2.21: The force at each end is T/l (torque divided by length).
-The equation stated in the caption is the total twisting forces on the object.
-Example 2.7: The rotational force here is the sum of twisting forces on the ends of … More Essentials of MRI Safety- corrections & clarifications
+The equation stated in the caption is the … More Essentials of MRI Safety- corrections & clarifications

 In an earlier blog post I raised the issue of the need for professional and academic prerequisites for certification as a MR Safety Expert.
 Now the Australasian College of Physical Scientists and Engineers in Medicine (ACPSEM), the professional body responsible for the training, scope of practice, professional conduct, qualifications, and continuing education of medical physicists … More ACPSEM MR Safety Expert Certification